btr2/boomerang/readme.txt

 1. Install and activate Boomerang.
 Opt in so we can send you updates on how Boomerang is evolving.
 2. Change your permalinks under Settings > Permalinks.
 You probably don't want to call your feature requests Boomerangs, right?
 3. Create you first board.
-Use our shortcode or block to add it to any page, or add the board archive to your main menu.
+Use our shortcode or block to add it to any page.
 4. Create your first Boomerang.
 It won't look like much.
 5. Head to your board's settings page in the back-end, and configure it any way you choose.
 6. If you get stuck, or have an amazing idea for Boomerang, head to the support forum.